flightwatching/wilco-api/README.md

-wilco-parser-boilerplate
+wilco-api
 ========================

-a boilerplate JAVA project to push messages to WILCO in its JSON format
+a boilerplate JAVA project to use WILCO APIV3 interface